Editorial Standards

 Who may file, and what proof to include

 Only the fiduciary or another person with authority to act for the estate can file the protective claim.
-If the fiduciary on the Schedule PC differs from the executor listed on Form 706, attach letters testamentary, letters of administration, or similar authority, and include Form 56 if you have filed it.
+If the fiduciary on the Schedule PC differs from the executor listed on Form 706, attach letters testamentary, letters of administration, or similar authority, and include Form 56 if you have filed it (a successor fiduciary who signs without documented proof of succession risks having the IRS reject the claim).
 If authority was provided previously and is unchanged, include a short statement confirming continuing authority.

 Quick reference, filer and documentation